 Loan Periods for Videos and DVDs

-Students may check out up to two videos or DVDs from the Hood library on any day prior to one half hour before closing.
-The items can be checked out for up to three days and must be returned before the library closes on the due date.
+Students may check out up to two videos or DVDs from the Hood library for up to three days.
+The items must be returned before the library closes on the due date.
 Fines will accrue at $1.00 per day after the due date for unreturned items.
 Videos and DVDs may also be viewed using the A/V stations located on 2nd and 3rd floors of the library.

 Loan Periods for Music CDs